Forgot password

 What is Rule 14 in The Password Game?

 Rule 14 in The Password Game opens up a small window with a randomly generated location on Earth.
-If you’re familiar with the popular Google Maps search game GeoGuessr, this one might be a simple task, but if you’re not so geographically inclined, you might need some help finding out the answer to this rule.
+If you’re familiar with the popular Google Maps search game GeoGuessr, this one might be a simple task, but if you’re not so geographically inclined, you might need some help finding the answer to this rule.

-Finding out the Rule 14 country in The Password Game: Tips and tricks
+How to find the Rule 14 country in The Password Game: Tips and tricks

 Find a street sign